Get started with Microsoft Defender for Endpoint Plan 1

 The Microsoft Defender portal (https://security.microsoft.com) enables you to view information about detected threats, manage your alerts and incidents, take any needed action on detected threats, and manage devices.
 The Microsoft Defender portal is where you can get started interacting with the threat protection capabilities you get with Defender for Endpoint Plan 1.
 The following sections describe how to get started:

 - Viewing reports

-The Microsoft 365 Defender portal (https://security.microsoft.com) is where you'll view alerts, manage devices, and view reports.
-When you sign into the Microsoft 365 Defender portal, you'll start with the Home page, as shown in the following image:
+The Microsoft Defender portal (https://security.microsoft.com) is where you view alerts, manage devices, and view reports.
+When you sign into the Microsoft Defender portal, you start with the Home page, which resembles the following image:

 The Home page provides your security team with a snapshot aggregate view of alerts, device status, and threats detected.
-The Defender for Cloud is set up so that your security operations team can find the information they are looking for quickly and easily.
+Microsoft Defender XDR is set up so that your security operations team can find the information they're looking for quickly and easily.

 Cards highlight key information and include recommendations

 The Home page includes cards, such as the Active incidents card shown in the following image:

 The card provides you with information at a glance, along with a link or button that you can select to view more detailed information.
 Referring to our example Active incidents card, we can select View all incidents to navigate to our list of incidents.